Banger racing: Racing

 Banger racing within the UK is usually held to one of three rule presets that consist of varying degrees of contact during races.
 'National' banger racing is the only one which is full-contact.
-Drivers are allowed to pull off aggressive hits like 't-bones', 'head ons', 'follow ins' and 'jack ups' that are not allowed in other types of banger racing.
-Meetings held to National rulings are very popular and usually more destructive than any other.
+Drivers are allowed to pull off aggressive hits like 't-bones', 'head-ons', 'follow-ins' and 'jack-ups' that are not allowed in other types of banger racing.
+Meetings held to National rulings are very popular and usually more destructive.

 'Rookie' banger racing is a format designed to prolong the life of driver's cars with limited contact between drivers.
 The idea was brought about in the mid-1990s for those wishing to race bangers across the course of a season on a small budget.
 The reduced costs and crashes mean it is a safer and less aggressive environment for drivers, but not as popular with fans.
 The 'Rookie' banger format is commonly seen as a stepping stone for drivers who are looking to step up to the 'National' banger scene, with many drivers stepping up or partaking in both throughout their careers.

-'Back to Basic' banger racing is an emerging part of the banger world, that is growing in success and popularity by acting as an entry level way for fans to break into the sport.
+'Back to Basic' banger racing is an emerging part of the banger world, that is growing in success and popularity by acting as an entry-level way for fans to break into the sport.
 Racing is often held in the same style as the 'Rookie' banger division, but car preparation is scaled back, with drivers being able to leave in dashboards and on-key ignition, that would normally have to be removed.
 Drivers are also not allowed to protect their vehicles as much, with cars usually being stripped-down versions of how they appeared on the road.
 This is currently seen as the cheapest and easiest way to race bangers and harks back to the sport's roots of simple preparation and large grid sizes.

-A banger race is distinct from a demolition derby, as the objective of the latter is not to turn laps, but to smash, destroy and ultimately immobilise all of the opposition, until only one vehicle is left.
+A banger race is distinct from a destruction derby, as the objective of the latter is not to turn laps, but to smash, destroy and ultimately immobilise all of the opposition, until only one vehicle is left.
 On occasions, though, the final event at a 'National' or 'Back to basic' Banger meeting may be a demolition derby where the cars that have raced compete to be the last one standing.
 At special events, caravans or small boats may be towed by racers during the demolition derby for added destruction during the event.